KurtWagner/jira-release-notes/README.md

 The JIRA password for the given username.
 Please use an [API Token](https://developer.atlassian.com/cloud/jira/platform/jira-rest-api-basic-authentication/#getting-your-api-token) instead of your actual password.
 Also please ensure you take appropriate measures to hide this detail from any output or logs :see_no_evil: .

-### -f, --filter-release
+### -f, --filter-version

-The name of the release you want to create notes for.
+The name of the release version you want to create notes for.
 We'll compare this to the "Fix Version".

 ### -v, --verbose